 the PATH shell variable to choose the dar command.

-an interactive mode, so you don't have to remeber all these
+, so you don't have to remeber all these

-command-line switch except one:
+command-line switches except one:

 dar_manager -B my_base.dmd